rebelsky/csc207c/_readings/exceptions.md

 a.
 Explain why the alternative does not work as one might expect.

 b.
-Explain why the designers of the `Scanner` class might have made `hasNextLine` and `readLine` behave in this way.
+Explain why the designers of the `Scanner` class might have made `hasNextLine` and `nextLine` behave in this way.